Life Is Peachy: Life Is Peachy Tour

 Korn was a co-headliner on the main stage at the Lollapalooza summer tour 7, along with Jane's Addiction, the Prodigy, Snoop Dogg, Tool, and Tricky, among others, which began on June 25, 1997.
 The band secured the Lollapalooza slot at the beginning of the year.
 During the prior year's Lollapalooza, there was controversy over the inclusion of marquee, big-name artists such as Metallica and Soundgarden, which founder Perry Farrell considered a "bastardization" of Lollapalooza, leading him to walk out on the tour.
 Davis said, "Last year... wasn't like a real Lollapalooza vibe. ...
 Because it seems to me that Lollapalooza's been about cutting-edge bands, ones on the underground, and that's what I think [Perry Farrell] based that whole thing on and last year really just wasn't all about that.
 And this year, now that he's back on, you can tell, there's so many different, diverse music groups here."
 Korn's popularity in the US increased significantly during the Lollapalooza tour, where they developed a growing fan base.
+The constant touring, "word-on-the-street", and the Internet have earned the band an ascending global reputation.
+Korn's website received around 50,000 hits per day.

 On July 18, not even a month into the tour, Korn was forced to cancel the remainder of their Lollapalooza appearances due to Shaffer's recent diagnosis with viral meningitis.
 Davis released a written statement concerning Shaffer's illness: "We love our fans.
 This is the last thing we want to do, but it's the only decision to make at this time.
 It just doesn't feel right without [Shaffer]."
 The statement also acknowledged fans that "there is no suitable replacement for [Shaffer] during his recuperation."
-The July 18, 1997, date at Cleveland's Blossom Music Center as part of the Lollapalooza marked the final show of the Life Is Peachy Tour.
+July 18, 1997, at Cleveland's Blossom Music Center as part of the Lollapalooza marked the final show of the Life Is Peachy Tour.
 Korn would envision reuniting after Shaffer's recovery to begin writing the third album.
 By then, fan rumors circulated on the Internet about Shaffer's supposed death.